meairey/crispy-bassoon/README.md

 This is primarily conducted through the use of a change point analysis through the package `ecp` and a zero-inflated regression through the package `pscl`.
 Additionally, habitat associations are assessed through a CCA analysis and the package `vegan`.

-Below is an example of the summary results of the changepoint analysis.
+Below is an example of the summary results of the change point analysis.

 ![image of graph](https://github.com/meairey/crispy-bassoon/blob/main/Figures_Tables/Fig5_ChangepointLML.jpeg)